 Mouthwash is a liquid that is used to enhance oral hygiene, and you should rinse with it on a regular basis.
-Mouthwashes can come in many different varieties, but are either:
+Mouthwashes can come in many different varieties, but they are either:

-- Cosmetic: will kill bacteria, loosen food particles, reduce bad breath and leave a refreshing taste
+- Cosmetic: Will kill bacteria, loosen food particles, reduce bad breath, and leave a refreshing taste.

-- Therapeutic: will also fight plaque and cavities using active ingredients
+- Therapeutic: will also fight plaque and cavities using active ingredients.

 The rinsing of your teeth with a cleaning agent is not new, but a very old practice that dates back to ancient times.